 Personal Protective Equipment (PPE) Yes No N/A Comments Hazards that require the use of PPE (e. g., head, eye, face, hand, or foot protection) have been identified.
-Record and certification of hazard assessment are maintained and available for review.
 For the hazards identified, the appropriate and properly fitted PPE has been selected to provide suitable protection from these hazards.
 Affected workers use the appropriate PPE.
 PPE is provided by the employer, at no cost to the workers, except as noted in 29 CFR 1910.132(h).
 Workers have been trained on PPE procedures, including what PPE is necessary for job tasks, when it is needed, and how to properly wear and adjust it.
 Appropriate eye or face protection is used when workers are exposed to hazards such as flying particles, molten metal, liquid chemicals, acids or caustic liquids, chemical gases or vapors, or potentially injurious light radiation.
 Workers who wear corrective lenses (glasses or contacts) in workplaces with harmful exposures wear eye protection that incorporates the prescription in its design, or wear eye protections that fits properly over the prescription lenses.
 Protective eye and face protection devices comply with the requirements of the appropriate ANSI standards, or provide protection that is at least as effective as the comparable ANSI standard.